Consumer Financial Protection Bureau: Amendment

-Proposed amendments
+Proposed amendment

-On July 11, 2013, the CFPB Rural Designation Petition and Correction Act (H.R.
-2672; 113th Congress) was introduced into the House of Representatives.
-The bill would amend the Dodd–Frank Wall Street Reform and Consumer Protection Act to direct the CFPB to establish an application process that would allow a person to have their county designated as "rural" for purposes of federal consumer financial law.
-One practical effect of having a county designated rural is that people can qualify for some types of mortgages by getting them exempted from the CFPB's qualified mortgage rule.

 On September 26, 2013, the Consumer Financial Protection Safety and Soundness Improvement Act of 2013 (H.R.
 3193; 113th Congress) was introduced into the United States House of Representatives.
-If adopted, the bill would have modified the CFPB by transforming it into a five-person commission and removing it from the Federal Reserve System.
+The bill would have created a five-person commission and removed it from the Federal Reserve System.
 The CFPB would have been renamed the "Financial Product Safety Commission".
 The bill was also intended to make it easier to override the CFPB decisions.
-It passed in the House of Representatives on February 27, 2014 and was received by the Senate on March 4.
+It passed in the House of Representatives on February 27, 2014, and was received by the Senate on March 4.
 It was never considered in the Democratic controlled Senate.